-This Chocolate Chunk Zucchini Bread is perfectly sweet and tender without all the grains and sugar of traditional zucchini bread!
-It is Paleo friendly, gluten-free, grain-free, and refined sugar-free.
+This Chocolate Chunk Zucchini Bread is soft and moist with a tender crumb, and it’s not too sweet.
+This quick bread is Paleo friendly, gluten-free, grain-free, and refined sugar-free.

 Sooo this was the first time I’ve ever had zucchini bread, but now I totally get what all the fuss is about.
 This stuff is delicious!